How to Use the California 1099 Tax Calculator

 What business expenses can I deduct to lower my taxable 1099 income in California?

 California 1099 workers can deduct any expense that is "ordinary and necessary" for their trade or business.
-Common deductions include: home office (either simplified method at $5/sq ft up to 300 sq ft, or actual expenses including rent, utilities, and insurance proportional to office square footage), equipment and software (computers, monitors, software subscriptions like Adobe Creative Suite, development tools), internet and phone (business-use percentage), professional development (courses, certifications, conferences), health insurance premiums (100% deductible for self-employed individuals), retirement contributions (SEP-IRA up to 25% of net SE income or $69,000, Solo 401k up to $23,000 employee + 25% employer), and vehicle expenses (standard mileage rate or actual expenses).
+Common deductions include: home office (either simplified method at $5/sq ft up to 300 sq ft, or actual expenses including rent, utilities, and insurance proportional to office square footage), equipment and software (computers, monitors, software subscriptions like Adobe Creative Suite, development tools), internet and phone (business-use percentage), professional development (courses, certifications, conferences), health insurance premiums (100% deductible for self-employed individuals), retirement contributions (SEP-IRA up to 25% of net SE income or $72,000, Solo 401k up to $24,500 employee + 25% employer), and vehicle expenses (standard mileage rate or actual expenses).
 Maximizing legitimate deductions is the single most effective way to reduce your California 1099 tax burden.
-Keep meticulous records and receipts for every business expense, as both the IRS and California FTB can audit deduction claims.
+Both the IRS and California FTB can audit deduction claims.